porsche-design-system/porsche-design-system/packages/components-js/src/components/form/text-field-wrapper/text-field-wrapper.code.md

 The **Text Field Wrapper** component supports basic input types and is essential for mostly any form.

 A `label` is a caption which informs the user what information a particular form field is asking for.
-The `Text Field Wrapper` component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
+The **Text Field Wrapper** component can be used with or without a label but it's recommended to keep the label visible for better accessibility whenever possible.
 When used without a label, it's best practice to provide a descriptive label text for screen readers.

 While a `placeholder` is optional but recommended to be set whenever bits of example content or hints shall be shown to give the user visual cues to fill out the form.

+## Basic example

 ### With label